Circular (Yet Sound) Proofs: Introduction

+\paragraph{Earlier work} The idea of allowing cyclic, circular or non-wellfounded proofs has been studied by several communities since at least 20 years ago, from modal $\mu$-calculus~\cite{NiwinskiWalukiewicz1996}, to predicate logic with inductive definitions~\cite{Brotherston2006Thesis, BrotherstonSimpson2010}, fragments of arithmetic~\cite{Simpson2017, Das2019}, provability logics~\cite{Shamkanov2020}, and linear logic~\cite{Fortier2014Thesis}.
+For classical propositional logic proper and in the context of proof complexity, we are not aware of any work on cyclic, circular, or non-wellfounded proofs that appeared earlier than the conference version of this paper~\cite{AtseriasLauria2019}.
+It seems that our flow-based definition of circular proofs had not been considered before.

 Niwi\'nksi and Walukiewicz \cite{NiwinskiWalukiewicz1996} introduced an infinitary tableau method for the modal $\mu$-calculus.
 The proofs are regular infinite trees that are represented by finite graphs with cycles, along with a decidable \emph{progress condition} on the cycles to guarantees their soundness.
 A sequent calculus version of this tableau method was proposed in \cite{DaxHofmannLange2006}, and explored further in \cite{Studer2008}.
 In his PhD thesis, Brotherston \cite{Brotherston2006Thesis} introduced a \emph{cyclic} proof system for the extension of first-order logic with inductive definitions; see also \cite{BrotherstonSimpson2010} for a journal article presentation of the results.
 The proofs in~\cite{BrotherstonSimpson2010} are ordinary proofs of the first-order sequent calculus extended with the rules that define the inductive predicates, along with a set of \emph{backedges} that link equal formulas in the proof.
 The soundness is guaranteed by an additional \emph{infinite descent condition} along the cycles that is very much inspired by the progress condition in Niwi\'nski-Walukiewicz' tableau method.
 We refer the reader to Section~8 from~\cite{BrotherstonSimpson2010} for a careful overview of the various flavours of proofs with cycles for logics with inductive definitions.

-From tracing the references in this body of the literature, and as far as we know, it seems that our flow-based definition of circular proofs had not been considered before.
+Shoesmith and Smiley \cite{ShoesmithSmiley1978MultipleConclusion} initiate the study of inference based propositional proofs with multiple conclusions.
+In order to do so they introduce a graphical representation of proofs where nodes represents either formulas or inference steps, in a way similar to our definition in Section~\ref{sec:prelim}.
+While most of that book does not consider proof with cycles, in Section 10.5 they do mention briefly this possibility but they do not analyze it any further.

 The Sherali-Adams hierarchy of linear programming relaxations has received considerable attention in recent years for its relevance to combinatorial optimization and approximation algorithms; see the original \cite{SheraliAdams1990}, and \cite{AuTuncel2016} for a recent survey.
 In its original presentation, the Sherali-Adams hierarchy can already be thought of as a proof system for reasoning with polynomial inequalities, with the levels of the hierarchy corresponding to the degrees of the polynomials.
 For propositional logic, the system was studied in \cite{Dantchev2007}, and developed further in \cite{SegerlindPitassi2012,AtseriasLauriaNordstrom2016}.
 Those works consider the version of the proof system in which each propositional variable $X$ comes with a formal \emph{twin variable} $\bar{X}$, that is to be interpreted by the negation of $X$.
 This is the version of Sherali-Adams that we use.
 It was already known from \cite{DantchevMartinRhodes2009} that this version of the Sherali-Adams proof system polynomially simulates standard Resolution, and has polynomial-size proofs of the pigeonhole principle.